 • excellent library facilities on our main campus and within Typography

 • outstanding collections and archives relevant to typography and graphic communication

 • informal and formal links with libraries, museums, galleries and industry throughout the world.

-We welcome enquires for full- and part-time study.
-You must hold a first or a very good upper second class undergraduate degree in a relevant subject, and hold or be completing a Master's degree, or have relevant professional experience.
+We welcome enquiries for full- and part-time study.
+You must hold a first class or a very good upper second class undergraduate degree in a relevant subject, and hold or be completing a Master's degree, or have relevant professional experience.

 Our research environment is enhanced by our leadership of the AHRC Design Star Doctoral Training Centre, which offers studentship funding for innovative doctoral projects across a consortium of leading universities and external partners.
 Design Star brings together world-class research in design for industry, interaction design, design process, communication design, design history, curation and creative practice.
 Design Star research training opportunities are open to all PhD students in Typography.
 Find out more [www.designstar.org]

 Doctoral students have experienced and committed supervisors, and are welcome to attend lectures by visiting speakers and specialist summer schools and workshops.
 Our PhD students are encouraged to present their work to non-academic audiences, at conferences or meetings, through exhibitions and social media.

 All postgraduate research students automatically become members of the University-wide Graduate School.
 The Graduate School provides training, professional development, study space, advice and administrative support in a dedicated building for the postgraduate research community at Reading.